Chicago Marijuana Cultivation Lawyer

 Felony Cultivation

-• Drug cultivation that involves 20 to 50 plants can result in a sentence between 2 to 5 years.
-In most cases, you may also face a $25,000 fine in addition to jail time for cultivating anything more than 5 plants.
-If you are a first-time offender for drug cultivation, you may be given 24-months of probation and avoid a jail sentence.
+• Marijuana cultivation that involves 20 to 50 plants can result in a sentence between 2 to 5 years.
+In most cases, you may also face a $25,000 fine in addition to jail time for cultivating anything more than five plants.
+If you are a first-time offender of cannabis cultivation, you may be given 24 months of probation and avoid a jail sentence.

 • People found raising more than 50 plants do not have this probation option, not even for a first-time offense, and could face 3 to 7 years in prison and a $100,000 fine.

 If you are facing drug cultivation charges, don't hesitate to call my firm right away.
 Being arrested for drug crimes can be a confusing and frightening experience, and the threat of a long sentence is very real.
-As a Chicago criminal defense lawyer, I strongly advise that you do not admit to anything or answer any questions by police, the DEA or other investigatory unit until you have spoken me.
-I have successfully represented numerous clients charged with a cultivation of marijuana, and I am a zealous defender of rights, and will fight for you from start to finish.
+As a Chicago criminal defense lawyer, I strongly advise you not to admit to anything or answer any questions by police, the DEA, or other investigatory units until you have spoken to me.
+I have successfully represented numerous clients charged with the cultivation of marijuana, and I am a zealous defender of rights and will fight for you from start to finish.
 I am on your side.

 Contact the Law Offices of Mitch Furman to speak with a criminal defense attorney today to get started on your case!